Air pollution a leading cause of cancer - U.N. agency

 "Our conclusion is that this is a leading environmental cause of cancer deaths," Dr. Christopher Wild, director of IARC, told the news briefing in Geneva.

-IARC's ranking monographs programme, sometimes known as the "encyclopaedia of carcinogens", aims to be an authoritative source of scientific evidence on cancer-causing substances.
+IARC's ranking monographs program, sometimes known as the "encyclopedia of carcinogens", aims to be an authoritative source of scientific evidence on cancer-causing substances.

 It has already classified many chemicals and mixtures that can be components of air pollution, including diesel engine exhaust, solvents, metals and dusts.
 But this is the first time that experts have classified air pollution as a cause of cancer.